Same-sex marriage in Wyoming: Guzzo v. Mead

 The Plaintiff couples are residents of Wyoming who experience the same joys and challenges of family life as their neighbors, co-workers, and other community members who may marry freely and whose legal marriages are respected under Wyoming law.
 The Plaintiff couples, and other same-sex couples represented in interest by Wyoming Equality, are productive, contributing citizens who support their families and nurture their children, but must do so without the same legal shelter, dignity, and respect afforded by Wyoming to other families through access to the universally celebrated status of marriage.
 Wyoming's exclusion of the Plaintiffs from marriage, and Defendants' enforcement of that exclusion, as well as Wyoming's refusal to respect the marriages of legally married same-sex couples from other jurisdictions, subject the Plaintiff couples to an inferior "second class" status as Wyoming citizens relative to the rest of the community.
 These laws deprive the Plaintiff couples and their children of equal dignity, security, and legal protections afforded to other Wyoming families.

 Jeran Artery of Wyoming Equality welcomed the court decision, and said, "I wonder what Matthew Shepard would think if he were alive today to see all this progress we've made in Wyoming and how hearts and minds have changed.
 I would really hope that if I could have a conversation with him that he would say, 'Job well done.
 You are changing Wyoming and it makes me proud.'"
 Representative Gerald Gay said the issue should have been decided by voters.
 Among the first couples to receive a marriage license in Wyoming were Linda Mahaffey and Teresa Bingham, plaintiffs in Guzzo, who obtained a license in Laramie on Tuesday morning, October 21.
 Travis Gray and Dirk Andrews were the first couple to be issued a license in Casper, and A.J.
 McDaniel and Jennifer Mumaugh, also plaintiffs in Guzzo, were the first in Cheyenne, the state capital.
+On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
+Hodges that same-sex couples have a constitutional right to marry under the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.